adelowo/portfolio/content/blog/2023-01-11-rebuttal-logging.md

 You don't want to shove and make a mess of your application logs.
 You want them to be consistent, easy to filter and grep, extremely detailed and actionable.
-And also with low signal to noise ratio.
+And also with a high signal to noise ratio.